Apple CEO's pay takes big hit vs. record 2011 package

 As of Thursday's close, Apple shares were almost 37 percent higher than when Cook became CEO 16 months ago.
 However, since a record-high close of $702.10 on September 19, the stock has fallen almost 27 percent.

-Ghriskey said Wall Street remained nervous about the growing popularity of Google Inc's (GOOG.O) Android phone software, used by global smartphone leader Samsung Electronics Co Ltd (005930.KS), and potential margin pressure from that intensifying competition.
+Ghriskey said Wall Street remained nervous about the growing popularity of Google Inc's Android phone software, used by global smartphone leader Samsung Electronics Co Ltd, and potential margin pressure from that intensifying competition.

 BY THE NUMBERS